10 Keys to Growth as a Designer

 Earlier we looked at the need to prioritize learning and development.
 One of my favorite ways to work on learning something new is to set aside time for personal projects.
 If you want to learn something specific but you don’t have any clients who are looking for this type of work, why not just do it on your own?

 This could apply to just about anything.
-If you want to learn how to work with Drupal you could start a blog or website powered by Drupal.
+If you want to learn how to work with WordPress you could create a blog or website powered by WordPress.
 If you want to learn more about a specific shopping cart or e-commerce CMS, you could take time to work on designing and developing a theme to use for yourself or to give away.
 With personal projects you can pick and choose what you want to learn.
 The things you learn will be applicable to real-world situations, and you’ll probably have fun doing it.

 One of the biggest challenges is just finding the time to do this type of experimentation.
 For me it helps to build this in to my schedule rather than seeing it as something that I will do in my “free time,” because if that is the case it probably will never happen.